richik-dey/amazon-sentiment-analysis/README.md

 # Amazon Product Reviews Sentiment Analysis Using Machine Learning

 This project performs **binary sentiment classification** on Amazon product reviews using machine learning algorithms.
-It aims to help businesses understand customer satisfaction (positive and negative) by analyzing the textual feedback customer reviews.
+It aims to help businesses understand customer satisfaction (positive or negative) by analyzing the textual feedback customer reviews.

 ## Project Overview